The covariogram and Fourier-Laplace transform in $\mathbb{C}^n$: Proof of Kobayashi result under lower regularity assumption

 Let $m(K)=\sup_{u\in\Sn}m(K,u)$ and, for each $m\geq m(K)$, let $F_{m,K}(u)$ be the zero of $\fou{S_K(u,t)}$ contained in the ball in~\eqref{balls_containing_zero} corresponding to $\ga=1$.
 (The one corresponding to $\ga=-1$ coincides with $-F_{m,K}(-u)$.)
 Due to \eqref{radon_plus_fourier_oned} the intersection of the zero set of $\fou{1_K}$ with the ray $\{z=\ze u:\ze\in\C\}$ consists of a bounded set and of $\cup_{m\geq m(K)}\{F_{m.K}(u)u, -F_{m,K}(-u)u\}$.

 To complete the proof it remains to prove that the map $F_{m,K}:\Sn\to\C$ is analytic.
-This can be proved exactly as in \cite[Lemma 2.4.25]{Kob1}.
-The proof is based on the fact that $\fou{1_K}$ is holomorphic, on the analytic Implicit Function Theorem and on the fact that if $\ze u$ is a zero of $\fou{1_K}$ and if $\re\ze$ is sufficiently large, then
+In view of the analyticity of $\fou{1_K}$ and of the analytic Implicit Function Theorem it suffices to prove that if $\ze u$ is a zero of $\fou{1_K}$ and if $\re\ze$ is sufficiently large, then

+For a $C^\infty_+$ convex body $K$ this last formula is proved in \cite[Lemma 2.4.25]{Kob1}.
+The only point of the proof of this lemma where the regularity of $K$ enters is in the asymptotic expansion of $({\pa}/{\pa\ze})\fou{1_K}(\ze u)$ given by~\cite[Formula~(2.4.27)]{Kob1}.
+If we prove this formula in the case of a $C^{\ds}_+$ set then all the rest of the proof goes unchanged.